 Here is what you can do to get a step closer to your engineering dream:

 - Join a Coaching Institute where you will be given the right direction to achieve your JEE goals.
-A good coaching institute is the one that lets you understand your problems and helps channelise your true potential.
-Not only this, they give you the best available study material and various JEE level Test Series conducted at an all India level.
+A good coaching institute is one that lets you understand your problems and helps channelize your true potential.
+Not only this, they give you the best available study material and various JEE level Test Series conducted at an all-India level.
 A reputable coaching institute lets you understand your Rank Potential Index and has a track record of producing toppers.

 - Not being able to crack the JEE doesn’t mean you can’t enjoy the awesomeness of an IIT campus.
 Go on, get the best of their resources.
-Be a part of their tech fests, cultural fests or enrol for their short – time courses (they usually run for about a week).
+Be a part of their tech fests, cultural fests or enroll for their short–time courses (they usually run for about a week).

 Often when we begin our JEE preparation, we are highly motivated.
 But later, the level of enthusiasm keeps fading.
 It mostly happens due to the lack of proper guidance.
 Students give up on their preparation during the last months when their chances of selection are maximum.